GENERAL ASSEMBLY OF NORTH CAROLINA

 The claimant, however, may not be the offender or an accomplice of the offender who committed the criminally injurious conduct.

-advantages for economic loss otherwise compensable that the victim or claimant
+of benefits or advantages for economic loss otherwise compensable that the

-has received or that is readily available to the victim or the claimant from
+victim or claimant has received or that is readily available to the victim or

 a.
 The offender.